As well as it catchphrases, characters and

 Henry: I'm just going to the Amazon.

-Minnie: Be careful.
+Minnie: Be caul.

 Henry: I'll be away for six years, Min.